Carmigna/tensorflow/README.md

 # tensorflow
-How to install Tensorflow 1.15 from SOURCE with CUDA 11, cuDNN 8.0.1 with most recent nvidia driver for python on Ubuntu 18.04 LTS
+How to install Tensorflow-gpu 1.15 with CUDA 11, cuDNN 8.0.1 with most recent nvidia driver for python on Ubuntu 18.04 LTS
 ### This is going to be a tutorial on how to install tensorflow 1.15 GPU version.
 We will also be installing CUDA 11 and cuDNN 8.0.1 along with tensorflow 1.15.
 ### In order to use the GPU version of TensorFlow, you will need an NVIDIA GPU with a compute capability > 3.0.
 Check the GPU consistency with the latest nvidia driver as well.